Neo3004/Hyena-Clan/README.md

 # Design and User Experience
 <<<<<<< HEAD
-Color scheme: Purple, Red, White and Black
+Color scheme: Purple, Pink, White and Black
 =======
 Color scheme: Pink, Yellow, White and Black
 >>>>>>> 0a419066714a65347757d05cc4649f7f49663667